Bhargav-Kumar2007/RecallAI/README.md

    Theme selector — light, dark, or custom colors.
    “Jarvis Mode” toggle — extra fancy AI responses with personality.
    Easter egg button — trigger some quirky AI behavior or joke.

+# Old Idea
+I have included an old idea in `pyfile.py`.
+Anyone interested is welcome to explore it, understand it, and reach out to me for collaboration or discussion.

 # Contributing
 Pull requests are welcome.